BabatundeOnabajo/Kiev-to-Kyiv/README.md

 Babatunde Onabajo (ChurchMapped Limited)

 # Disclaimer
-The code here is published by Babatunde Onabajo.
+The code here is published by Babatunde Onabajo in an individual capacity.
 It does not necessarily reflect the views of any past, present or future employer.